danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 ## Testing Stack

-WIP...

-Before getting further into troubleshooting, a brief description of our testing stack...
+Before getting further into troubleshooting, a brief description of this projects' testing stack:

-This being a Rails project, Capybara is used for the feature tests, with Selenium as the driver...
+This is a Rails project which uses [Capybara](http://teamcapybara.github.io/capybara/) to write the feature tests.
+Capybara is capable of launching a real browser (either visual or headless), navigating to pages of the application, interacting with elements just like a human user would, and executing assertions to verify that expected elements are on the page.

+Capybara requires a [driver](https://github.com/teamcapybara/capybara#drivers) to control the browser.
+By default, it uses the `:rack_test` driver, which is fast, but only suitable for pure fullstack Rails projects (i.e. no front end JavaScript).
+Since this project uses React for the front end, the [Selenium](https://www.selenium.dev/projects/) driver is used instead.
+Specifically, `:selenium_chrome` when running the tests against visual Chrome, and `:selenium_chrome_headless` for running against headless Chrome.

+Use of Selenium also requires that the browser-specific drivers are installed on the machine where the tests are running.
+For example, if running tests against Chrome, then Selenium expects to find [ChromeDriver](https://chromedriver.chromium.org/) installed, whose version must be compatible with the version of the Chrome browser that the tests are running against.

+To avoid developers having to manually install and maintain browser driver versions, this project uses the [webdrivers](https://github.com/titusfortner/webdrivers/) gem, which automatically installs and updates the browser drivers.

 ## What's Changed?

 When encountering this type of situation (test fails on CI but passes locally), the first thing to do is determine what's different between CI and laptop setup?
 My first thought went to browser and driver versions.
 The code itself hadn't changed, but browser/driver versions are updated constantly so this is a likely culprit.

-Looking more closely at the error message, it indicates that Chrome v101 is being used on the Github runner:
+Looking more closely at the error message, it indicates that Chrome 101 is being used on the Github runner:

 ```
 ...